-Learn more about our model and our various plans below.
+Learn more about our safety measures and resources available to support the campus below.

 Learning at CSUN

-To bolster students on their educational journey as Matadors, numerous academic support services are available virtually, including online tutoring, writing lab support and supplemental instruction.
+Students can find virtual academic support services, including online tutoring, writing lab support and supplemental instruction.
 Advisement is taking place via Zoom, phone and email by all advising offices on campus.

-CSUN is committed to supporting all Matadors and ensuring every student has a strong sense of belonging and connection with the CSUN campus community.
-Student services and support will be rendered primarily through remote service delivery to promote student safety.
+CSUN supports all Matadors and strives to ensure every student feels a sense of belonging and connection with the CSUN campus community.
+Student services and support are rendered primarily through remote service delivery to promote student safety.

 Health and Safety

 CSUN has implemented health and safety measures in consultation with the California Department of Public Health and the LA County Department of Public Health.
 The Klotz Student Health Center and University Counseling Services continue to provide services via on-site and telehealth appointments.

 CSUN’s campus remains open to maintain critical operations, including the Student Health Center, Information Technology in support of virtual modalities and other critical operations.
 Learn more about the status of campus operations.

 CSUN has developed a phased approach to resume research and creative activities in support of the health and safety of CSUN personnel and surrounding communities, continuity of essential research and creative activities, and the re-initiation of other research and creative activities as quickly as feasible within the public health and safety guidelines.

 Numerous professional development opportunities can be found here that span the range of experience with online and virtual teaching, from novice to expert.